-An individual who believes they have been discriminated against on the basis of their disability, or who feels that the Institution is out of compliance with their obligations to people with disabilities under Section 504 of the Rehabilitation Act of 1973 and the American's with Disabilities Act, as amended (ADAAA), is encouraged to work with TTUHSC-EP to resolve their concerns informally.
-In the event that such difficulties cannot be resolved informally, students can avail themselves of TTUHSC-EP's formal grievance processes, or the external process for resolution.
+An individual who believes they have been discriminated against on the basis of their disability, or who feels that the Institution is out of compliance with their obligations to people with disabilities under Section 504 of the Rehabilitation Act of 1973 or the ADAAA of 2008 is encouraged to work with TTUHSC El Paso to resolve their concerns informally.
+In the event that such difficulties cannot be resolved informally, students can avail themselves of TTUHSC El Paso's formal grievance processes, or the external process for resolution.